alanbjohnston/CubeSatSim/spreadsheet/readme.txt

 Instructions:

-Copy your raw telemetry data into the tab/sheet "Paste Raw Data Here".
+Copy your raw telemetry data into the Data Input tab.
+If you don't have any data, copy data from the Sample Data tab.

-If it is AFSK telemetry from AFSK 1200 Decoder, you will need to delete every other row which has the timestamp.
-You can use a macro to do this.
-Select a row at the top that has a timestamp, and type Control-t and every other line will be deleted.

-Once you have one frame of telemetry per line and no extra lines, copy and paste into the tab/sheet, "Data Input"
+The odd rows should be a time timestamp (which is ignored) while the even rows should contain frames of telemetry data (beginning with "hi hi" then a series of 3 digit numbers).
+If this isn't the case, you will need to edit until even lines starting at row 2 contain frames of telemetry.

-The telemetry starting in Row 2 will be calculated and plotted.
+The telemetry starting in Row 2 will be automatically calculated and plotted.

-See plots in "Voltage Graphs", "Current Graphs", and "Temperature Graphs"
+See plots in Voltage Graphs, Current Graphs, and Temperature Graph tabs.

-To see raw data or create a new plot, go to "Graphs"
+To see raw data or create a new plot, go to Graphs tab